 Fomiatti, R. (2021).
 Post-crisis entanglements in the time of direct-acting antiviral treatment for hepatitis C. Paper presented at TASA ‘Hope and Empathy Conference’, online, October.

 Farrugia, A. (2021).
 Hepatitis C cure as gathering: Attending to the social and material relations of hepatitis C cure.
-Paper presented at TASA ‘Hope and Empathy Conference’, online, October.
+Paper presented at the TASA ‘Hope and Empathy Conference’, online, October.

 Farrugia, A. (2021).
 Waiting to live free of hepatitis C: Personal experiences of cure in the elimination era, Paper presented for World Hepatitis Day, online, October.

 Farrugia, A. (2021).
 The centre or the periphery?
 Social relationships and hepatitis C treatment in the elimination era.
-Paper presented online at 12th Viral Hepatitis Conference, online, 30 May – 1 June.
+Paper presented online at the 12th Viral Hepatitis Conference, online, 30 May – 1 June.